akankshabakshi/European-Soccer-Game-Data-Analysis/README.md

 # European-Soccer-Game-Data-Analysis
-# Overview
-This is regarding the European Soccer Game data on which we would be performing data analysis.
+Overview: This is regarding the European Soccer Game data on which we would be performing data analysis.
 The files present in the european soccer game dataset are mentioned below:

 # 1.Sqlite_sequence